JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 columns automatically.
 If the value can be converted to a number or boolean, it will be converted during the upload process.

-To include complex JSON structures (e.g. arrays or objects) within a csv column, there are two acceptable ways to express these structures:
+To include JSON arrays within a csv column, there are two acceptable ways to express these structures:

 **Double Quote Format**

-Use double quotes `""` to escape quotes within an JSON array or object.
+Use double quotes `""` to escape quotes within an JSON array.
 This format is the most common way to express and escape quote characters when embedding JSON within a csv column.